This was our friend Linda’s dilemma when it came to finding her granddaughter’s remedy. Hi Linda!

 Not at all, in fact, I’ll be in the kitchen cooking dinner.

 Good.
 That’s a very good idea.
 So as I was saying….Landon…

 By the way…

-…just to let our readers know, we’re not going to tell you the name of the remedy until the end; we want you to work this out for yourself.
+…just to let our readers know, we’re not going to tell you the remedy until the end; we want you to work it out for yourself.
 So, if there are no further interruptions….

 With the rate of Covid-19 infection being so low in Arizona at the time, I decided to take Landon up on his offer.

 Amber was thrilled when her mother, “Diane,” said she could go.
 I booked our flights for the middle of June.
 Amber lives with her mother, step-father and two half-siblings in low-income housing, with little to do but housework, babysitting, and watching videos–the same ones–over and over again!

 Sounds charming.
 (I am cooking dinner!!!!!)